 In this series, I dig a little deeper into the meaning of psychological terms.
 This week’s term is flashbacks.

 Flashbacks involve the intense, vivid re-experiencing of memories as though they’re occurring in the present tense.
 This most often happens with trauma-related memories.
 The flashbacks are usually involuntary and intrusive, and they don’t result from a conscious attempt to retrieve the memories.
 Involuntary memory retrieval occurs more rapidly and with less associated cognitive effort than voluntary memory retrieval.
 Involuntary memories tend to lack the contextual information associated with voluntary memories.

 Flashbacks are a core symptom of PTSD, but they may also occur in other mental health conditions, including depression, acute stress disorder, and OCD.
 Drug use, such as LSD, may also be associated with flashbacks.

-A flashback may involve only specific aspects of the memory, and may include information from any of the five senses and/or the emotional experiences associated with the memory.
-Explicit factual memory is not well developed until a child reaches about five years old, but people may experience flashbacks to earlier ages based on implicit emotional memories.
+A flashback may involve only specific aspects of the memory, and it may include information from any of the five senses and/or the emotional experiences associated with the memory.
+Explicit factual memory isn’t well developed until around age 5, but people may experience flashbacks to earlier ages based on implicit emotional memories.
 A study of veterans who were prisoners of war found that flashbacks continued for up to 65 years following the associated traumatic event.

 The exact neurophysiological mechanisms are unknown, but several regions of the brain appear to be involved based on differences in neuroimaging studies comparing activation during voluntary memory retrieval vs. flashbacks.
 Food deprivation, stress, and temporal lobe seizures have been identified as possible triggers.

 When a flashback ends, grounding techniques using the five senses or breathing exercises may be helpful in reorienting to the present time.